 - A Research Proposal of around 2,000 words

 Further guidance on writing a research proposal is available.
-If you wish to speak to someone about your application, then please contact your proposed supervisor or Professor Anna Robinson-Pant.
-You are requested not to contact more than one proposed supervisor at the same time and to copy your email to Professor Anna Robinson-Pant.
-For general enquiries, you can contact our Postgraduate Research Admissions Office.
+If you wish to speak to someone about your application, then please contact your proposed supervisor or Professor Nalini Boodhoo (the School’s PGR Admissions Director).
+You are requested not to contact more than one proposed supervisor at the same time and to copy your email to Professor Nalini Boodhoo.
+For general enquiries, please contact our Postgraduate Research Admissions Office.